terayerhan/CppND-Capstone-Snake-Game/README.md

 ```
 #### How to Play:

-- Use the arrow keys to control the blue snake (player).
+- Use the arrow keys to control the blue head snake (player's snake).
 - Eat the yellow food to grow longer and increase your score.
 - Avoid collisions with walls, your own body, AI snake, and dynamic obstacle snakes.
 - Your score and all-time top score are displayed in the window title.